GoodbyteCo/Linter-Config/.github/ISSUE_TEMPLATE/remove-rule.md

 ---
-name: Add Rule
+name: Remove Rule
-about: Add a new rule to the lint configuration
+about: The lint configuration is too strict, and a rule should be removed
 title: ''
-labels: addition
+labels: removal
 assignees: ''

 ---